 Human Knot is a fun training game for employees that enhances group dynamics, communication skills, and relationship building.
 Participants are instructed to form a circle, shoulder to shoulder with each other, facing the inside of the circle.
 Each participant is told to extend their right arm and grasp the hand of the person standing across from them.
 The same thing happens with their left arm.
 There are two rules to take note of when playing this game: 1) everybody must hold hands with two separate persons, and 2) no one should join hands with someone standing immediately next to them.

 The goal of the game is to untie everyone who has formed a human knot without splitting the circle.
 If the chain breaks, they’d have to start from the beginning.

-Scavenger hunts never fail to unlock each person’s resourcefulness and coordination through competitive physical activity.
+Scavenger hunts are fun learning games for adults that never fail to unlock each person’s resourcefulness and coordination through competitive physical activity.
 They’re popular ways for inter-functional and unrelated teams to build collaboration and innovation.

 Divide your participants into two or more groups based on the overall number of participants.
 It’s important to make the groups as equal as possible for this fun training game for employees.
 Make a list of objects to find or tasks to be completed by each team, along with a deadline.
 The team that completes all of the stated tasks first wins.
 You can spice up scavenger hunts by introducing puzzles, hints, twists, and so on to bring them to the finish line or last objective.

 A fun training game for employees that can both be equally fun and frustrating is the Helium Stick or Magic Cane.
 It’s a fun work game that’s great for fostering lessons in collaboration to achieve a common goal or objective.

 Divide the group of 8-12 people into two lines that face one another.
 The goal is to be able to lower a stick to the ground without letting it fall.
 But where exactly does the stick go?
 Participating employees should place the stick on their index fingers (without grabbing or finger curling).